ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/eksctl.md

 eksctl delete cluster --region=us-east-1 --name=cluster-1
 ```

-You can now use `eksctl` to create, manage, and delete more complex infrastructure.
+You can now use `eksctl` to create, manage, and delete more complex infrastructures.